-- Dijon mustard – spicy brown mustard, Worcestershire sauce, honey mustard or yellow mustard will work in place of dijon mustard.
+- Dijon mustard – spicy brown mustard, Worcestershire sauce, honey mustard or yellow mustard would also be good here.

 Sticky Sriracha Sauce

-- Sriracha – if you can’t use Sriracha, use sambal oelek, or chili paste pepper as a replacement.
+- Sriracha – use sambal oelek, or chili paste pepper instead.

 - Honey – agave, maple syrup or coconut nectar can be used in place of honey.